AndreiIvanov/study/readme.txt

-hello, this my first git document!!!
+hello, this my first git document!!

+2 developer was here!!!!!!!